Ivelisse Echevarría: National Women's Softball Team of Puerto Rico

 In 1979, Echevarría made her pitching debut in the Pan American Games celebrated in San Juan, Puerto Rico.
 In 1983, she participated in the Pan American Games held in Caracas, Venezuela and established a record by pitching in six consecutive games.
 She also pitched a perfect no runs and no hits game with 42 pitches on October 8.
 She pitched a shutout in the Games held in Indianapolis, Indiana in 1987 and she and her team won the silver medal.
-In 1993, Echevarría and her team won the gold medal in softball in the Centro American Games held in Guaynabo, Puerto Rico.
+In 1993, Echevarría and her team won the gold medal in softball in the Centro American Games held in Ponce, Puerto Rico.
 She also played in the Games held in Mar del Plata, Argentina in 1995.
 Echevarría was the standard carrier for her team when they represented Puerto Rico in the 1996 Olympics held in Atlanta, United States.

 Puerto Rico Sports Hall of Fame

 After the 1996 Olympics, Echevarría retired from the game after playing for 14 years.
-She is currently the director of the Sports and Recreation Department of the city of Guaynabo.

-On November, 2003, Echevarría was inducted into the Puerto Rico Sports Hall of Fame and two weeks later the International Softball Federation Hall of Fame announced her election to the Hall.
+In November 2003, Echevarría was inducted into the Puerto Rico Sports Hall of Fame and two weeks later the International Softball Federation Hall of Fame announced her election to the Hall.
 She was officially inducted on March 18, 2004 and the ceremony took place in Guaynabo's Sports Museum where an unveiling of a statue of Echevarría was part of the ceremony.